 The lid is available in 6 sizes.
 These sizes include XS (Extra-Small) for 20.1 to 20.5″ heads, S(Small) for heads in the 20.6″-21.30″ circumference range, M (medium) fitting 21.4″ -22″ , L(Large) for 22.1″ to 22.9″ noggins, XL for 23″-24″ melons, and XXL meant for some of the largest heads around (24″ to 25″).

-But the helmet sizing chart for the Sweatsaver Skateboarding helmet seems to be a little off.
+But the helmet sizing chart of the Sweatsaver Skateboarding helmet seems to be a little off.
 I measured a friend’s head recently, and according to Triple 8’s sizing chart, this beginner skateboarding dude has his head in the Medium circumference range.

 So, they ordered the medium size, and guess what?
 The guy couldn’t cram their head into the lid.
-He returned it of course, incurring $6 in the process.
+He returned it, of course, incurring $6 in the process.

 What did my friend do?
 He sized up, ordering size Large instead.
 Good news!
 The helmet fit him extremely well.
 Remember, this helmet doesn’t fit as described in the Amazon description.
 It runs small, that’s why it makes sense to buy the next size up.